surifirstpin/biplus_documentation/docs/GlobalFunctions.md

 ## Definition
 A variable that is defined as global is accessed anywhere in the report. it is et of statementstheta can be used ion set of
-A common set of statements or operations can be defined as a global function and allowe one global func shall be refered from another global frunction but shopuld nnot be cicular.
+A common set of statements or operations can be defined as a global function and allowed to use one global func shall be refered from another global frunction but shopuld nnot be cicular.
 **Getting Started :**
 >Path :  Settings-->click on global functions.